Stuyk/ultra-cpp-extension/README.md

   - Keep the wallet unlocked to easily sign transactions, and view keys.
 - Ultra: Wallet - Lock
   - Lock the wallet.
+- Ultra: Wallet - Create Key
+  - Create a key, and print it to console.

 ## Previews